 Determining Your Growing Conditions

-Before diving into the potato patch, take a moment to assess your growing conditions.
-Are you dealing with sandy soil or heavy clay?
-Is your garden a sun-soaked paradise or a shady retreat?
-Different potato varieties thrive in different conditions, so choose wisely to ensure a bountiful harvest.
+Before digging into the potato patch, take a moment to evaluate your growing conditions—because knowing when to plant potatoes is only part of the equation.
+Understanding how and when to plant potatoes also means matching your planting time to your soil and sunlight.
+Are you working with sandy soil or heavy clay?
+Is your space a sun-soaked paradise or a shady retreat?

 Popular Potato Varieties for Different Purposes